By Crystal Rose, Posted on 10th March, 2018 at 10:05 AM

 Although at the end of the list, this is a pretty important factor to garner followers.

 Remember you can’t treat social media like a traditional advertising platform.
 It supports two-way communication between your brand and customers.
+This way you can also judge on which platform your customers love to spend time.
 When a user engages in your post, ensure to take some time and give a befitting response, especially if their activity shows an interest in your brand or products.

 This is a great technique to gain some brownie points, and hopefully, a decent following.
 While replying to people, mention them.
 And if you check out their profile and like or comment on their posts, you’ll dramatically improve the chances of being followed.